Private William N. Jones, Jr. (1919–1944)

 Early Life & Family

-According to an April 22, 1944 article in the Wilmington Morning News, Jones “operated a barber shop in Newark.”
+According to an article in the Wilmington Morning News, Jones “operated a barber shop in Newark” prior to entering the service.

 Military Career & Anzio

-Available evidence indicates that Private Jones joined Company “E,” 15th Infantry Regiment, 3rd Infantry Division, as a replacement at the Anzio beachhead, probably sometime in February 1944.
-The April 22, 1944 Wilmington Morning News article stated that Jones “left for overseas duty less than three months ago.”
-That indicates that he went overseas after January 22, 1944.
-Coincidentally, January 22, 1944 was the day that his future unit landed at Anzio.
+An April 22, 1944, Wilmington Morning News article stated that Jones “left for overseas duty less than three months ago.”
+If accurate, he went overseas after January 22, 1944.
+Coincidentally, January 22, 1944, was the day that his future unit landed at Anzio.
 Anzio was an amphibious operation intended to bypass strong German defensive lines to the south.
 However, German reinforcements quickly bottled up the invasion force.

 The Germans launched yet another counterattack early on February 29, 1944.
-In his book Fatal Decision: Anzio and the Battle for Rome, Lieutenant Colonel Carlo D’Este (U.S. Army, retired) wrote that German commander Albert Kesselring’s
+In his book, Fatal Decision: Anzio and the Battle for Rome, Carlo D’Este wrote that German commander Albert Kesselring’s

 decision to attack the Allied right flank at Cisterna was tantamount to an open admission that the Allies were not to be driven back into the sea.
 Kesselring’s postwar comments suggest that though he had little faith in this operation, he undertook it in the knowledge that Hitler would not have accepted a decision to go over to the defensive without a second counteroffensive.